taurusilver7/fusion/README.md

 Create a `getTeams` utility function to get teams response

 Create a searchBar component to house the logo & the searchBarForm.
+Create the helper functions & events for the search input.

+Create a StandingsAndFixtures component to list out the match results between teams for different leagues.

+Create a FixtureInfo type to populate the fixture details on the mainpage.
+Get the fixtures params from the API-football response-samples.

+Create LeagueFixtures, Teams, Goals type to populate Fixtures into the main page.

 ## Deploy on Vercel